|

 REINHARD:

-German name derived from Reginhard, meaning
+Contracted form of German Reginhard, meaning

 "wise and strong."